 I avoided this movie when it came out in theaters back in 2018.
-Mostly ‘cause, around those days, I was not feeling any of the DC Extended Universe movies.
-However, I have recently decided to give them another chance and watch them all back to back; Starting with Batman v Superman: Dawn of Justice, which, for the most part, I really liked, with a few minor exceptions here and there.
+Mostly ‘cause, around those days, I was not feeling any of the DC Extended Universe movies (DCEU).
+However, I have recently decided to give them another chance and watch them all back to back; Starting with Man of Steel (2013) and Batman v Superman: Dawn of Justice (2016), which, for the most part, I really liked both of them, with a few minor exceptions here and there.

 Aquaman was a massive worldwide box office hit, and now I kind of wish that I had seen it in theaters when it first came out — CGI spectacles like this type of movie are meant to be experienced on the big screen.
-Nevertheless, this is an entertaining movie, and it is an origin story at its core.
-I really liked the whole love story angle with Aquaman’s parents, which was a pretty compelling storyline.
-It was cool seeing Temuera Morrison (Tom Curry/Aquaman’s father), aka Jango Fett, in another big blockbuster flick.
+Still, this is an entertaining movie, and it is an origin story at its core.
+I really liked the whole love story angle between Aquaman’s parents, which was a pretty compelling storyline.
+It was also pretty cool seeing Temuera Morrison (Tom Curry/Aquaman’s father), aka Jango Fett, in another big blockbuster flick.

 Jason Momoa (Arthur/Aquaman) is excellent here; it is like he was tailor-made for this role.
-Arthur’s half-brother Orm (Patrick Wilson), who rules the deep ocean world of Atlantis, wants to unite all underwater tribes and wage war against the “surface dwellers.”
+The main premise here is that Arthur’s half-brother Orm (Patrick Wilson), who rules the deep ocean world of Atlantis, wants to unite all of the underwater tribes and wage war against the “surface dwellers.”
 Aquaman finds himself as the reluctant hero, pressured by his mentor Vulko (Willem Dafoe) to find The Trident of Atlan.
-This powerful weapon only responds to the one and true king (echoes of king Arthur and Excalibur).
-With this Trident, Aquaman can lay claim to the title of Ocean Master and rule over all the underwater kingdoms, which would put a stop to his half-brother’s warmongering campaign.
+This Trident is a powerful weapon that only responds to the one and true king (echoes of king Arthur and Excalibur).
+With this Trident, Aquaman can lay claim to the title of Ocean Master and rule over all of the underwater kingdoms, which would essentially put a stop to his half-brother’s warmongering campaign.

 There is massive cheesiness in this movie, especially in the dialogue, which makes the chemistry between some of the characters tough to watch, most notably the chemistry between Amber Heard (Mera) and Jason Momoa; their chemistry is not great.